jaerodyne/tech4brandonjohnson/README.md

 # 🚧 Under Construction, Pardon the Mess ✨

 ## What Is This?
+### A PLOT TO GET EVERY ELIGIBLE CHICAGOAN TO GO OUT THERE AND VOTE BECAUSE THE POLLS CLOSE TODAY @ 7 PM CT! 🎉

+JK THIS ISN'T READY DON'T JUDGE ME HEHE
-Visit [https://tech4brandonjohnson.com](https://tech4brandonjohnson.com) to sign the pledge in support of Brandon Johnson, future mayor of the City of Chicago.
+~Visit [https://tech4brandonjohnson.com](https://tech4brandonjohnson.com) to sign the pledge in support of Brandon Johnson, future mayor of the City of Chicago.~

 ## Why should I care?
 💡 **Good question.**